wng6w8w8rc-gif/fe-archi-planning/README.md

 3. **Test V2 in Isolation**

-   - Engineers test v2 routes with feature flag
+   - Engineers test v2 routes by toggling route version config
    - Compare behavior with v1
    - Fix issues

 4. **Gradual Rollout**

-   - Enable for more test users via feature flags
+   - Enable for more routes by updating route version config
    - Monitor for issues
    - Gradually expand user base
    - Redirect more routes to v2